When You Get a Writing Assignment

 - Bring printed confirmation of your appointment time.

 - Bring all handouts, instructions, class notes, etc., to your appointment so you can clearly and completely discuss the assignment with your Writing Assistant.
+You will need your instructor's email address.

 - Bring USB drives for saving your work.
 The Writing Center has 12 computers available for your use.